 Application deadline: 1st April 2026 and 15th September 2026

-Conference bursaries take the form of reduced conference fees or fee waivers and are available for most RSA conferences*.
-Applicants must be RSA members, and precedence may be given to new researchers or to those from countries with recognised funding difficulties.
+Recognising barriers to participation, conference bursaries take the form of reduced fees or fee waivers and are available for most RSA conferences*.
+Open to RSA members, precedence may be given to new researchers or to those from countries with recognised funding difficulties.

 *Depending on funding availability.